-There are many, many tools out there where you can "look up" a chemical name or structure.
-This is just a selection of some of the better known ones.
+How many times have you needed to "look up" a chemical?
+There are many tools where you can quickly find a chemical name or structure.
+This is just a selection of some of the better-known ones.
 Most also contain various types of factual data about chemical substances - properties, safety hazards, etc.

 A Registry Number (RN) looks like this: